POET Technologies Reports Fourth Quarter 2022 Financial Results

-/EIN News/ -- TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- POET Technologies Inc. (“POET” or the “Company”) (TSX Venture: PTK; NASDAQ: POET), the designer and developer of the POET Optical Interposer™, Photonic Integrated Circuits (PICs) and light sources for the data center, tele-communication and artificial intelligence markets, today reported its audited consolidated financial results for the fourth quarter ended December 31, 2022.
-The Company’s financial results as well as the Management Discussion and Analysis have been filed on SEDAR.
-All financial figures are in United States dollars (“USD”) unless otherwise indicated.
+TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- POET Technologies Inc. ("POET" or the "Company") PTKPOET, the designer and developer of the POET Optical Interposer™, Photonic Integrated Circuits (PICs) and light sources for the data center, tele-communication and artificial intelligence markets, today reported its audited consolidated financial results for the fourth quarter ended December 31, 2022.
+The Company's financial results as well as the Management Discussion and Analysis have been filed on SEDAR.
+All financial figures are in United States dollars ("USD") unless otherwise indicated.

 Fourth Quarter and Recent Business Highlights